Modality specific U-Net variants for biomedical image segmentation: A survey: Conclusion

 \section{Conclusion}

 The deep learning approaches especially U-Net has great potential to influence the clinical applications involving automated biomedical imaging segmentation.
-With U-Net being a breakthrough development, it sets up the foundation for the development of novel architectures concerning identification and localization of the target regions or sub-regions.
-Following from this context, in this article, various U-Net variants are presented, covering current advancement and developments in the area of biomedical image segmentation serving various modalities.
-Each U-Net variant features unique developments over the challenges incurred due to different modalities such as noise, overlap, narrow regions, etc. With such high utility and potential of the U-Net models, it is believed that U-Net based models will be widely applied to address various challenging problems incurred in the biomedical image segmentation for developing the real world computer-aided diagnosis systems.
+With U-Net being a breakthrough development, it sets up the foundation for the development of novel architectures concerning the identification and localization of the target regions or sub-regions.
+Following from this context, in present article, various U-Net variants are explored, covering current advancements and developments in the area of biomedical image segmentation serving different modalities.
+Each U-Net variant features unique developments over the challenges incurred due to different modalities.
+With such high utility and potential of the U-Net models, it is believed that U-Net based models would be widely applied to address various challenging problems experienced in the biomedical image segmentation for developing real world computer-aided diagnosis systems.